duaaameer/24-Hour-Digital-Clock-in-Verilog-/README.md

 # 24-Hour-Digital-Clock-in-Verilog-
 This project implements a 24-hour digital clock using Verilog HDL, designed to run on an FPGA board.
-The clock displays hours (00-23), minutes (00-59), and seconds (00-59) on a 7-segment display or via a serial monitor.
+The clock displays hours (00-23), minutes (00-59), and seconds (00-59) on a 7-segment display.
 It includes features like:

 * Timekeeping with 1Hz precision